sirconceptz/MyPantry/README.md

 2. Print labels for added products.
 3. For product details, scan the code through the application.
 4. In the number of days what you set in settings you can receive a notify about expiry the product.
-5. Enjoy the out-of-date products :)
+5. Enjoy not out-of-date products :)

 ## Author